Alternate Career Titles:

 With so many variables in promoting a concert, the Promoter must have a well thought out plan of action.
 He or she will need to coordinate the following: what city the concert will take place in, what type of venue will be used, when the show will take place, how many shows will be promoted, and who will headline the show.

 One of the most important things a Promoter can do is create a starting budget.
 The budget is very important because without enough funds a promoter can not properly generate enough excitement for the show.
-Without enough excitement and exposure they promoter is likely to lose money.
+Without enough excitement and exposure the Promoter is likely to lose money.
 It is better to plan to be over budget and allow for extra funds in case something does not go as planned.
 The starting budget can be reworked after negotiations for the main act have taken place.

 The Concert Promoter will normally work with the act’s record company (need a list of record company contacts?) or the act themselves.
 To build excitement for the show, the Promoter will figure out interviews, publicity stunts, press conferences, and more.
 It is also common for the Promoter to hire a Press Agent or Public Relations firm to help coordinate all of the press efforts.
-The Promoter and or the Press Agent will also make sure the press releases, press kits, and free tickets are delivered to media prior to the event.
+The Promoter and or the Press Agent will also make sure the press releases, press kits, and complimentary tickets are delivered to media prior to the event.

 The Concert Promoter supervises any workers or specialists who have been hired to help with the show.
 Depending on the venue, the Promoter may be responsible for hiring and/or supervising others including Ushers, Stage Managers, Security Guards, Lighting and Sound Technicians, and Stage Crew.